 They help to strengthen the immune system and also support the absorption of vitamins.
 For instance, they prevent the oxidation of Vitamin C, thus increasing its effectiveness.

 Flavonoids also protect against thrombosis, which is the leading cause of strokes.
 The role of flavonoids in decreasing the risk of breast, colon, and lung cancer are currently being discussed in the medical world.

 Flavonoids assist in the ‘entourage effect’ of CBD oils as they help people with a list of ailments.
 They help the full profile of a cannabis plant take effect on the body when taken in supplements such as edibles, oils, capsules, and tinctures.

 In the case of dietary supplements, such as CBD oils, the convergence of flavonoids in the extract, alongside the full profile of the plant, the inclusion of accompanying substances that occur naturally in the plant, and not just cannabinoids, is crucial.

 This is because the terpenes, flavonoids, and cannabinoids in the hemp and marijuana plant call work in synergy within the human body to help it heal, relax, and repair.
 The flavonoids and terpenes will enhance and encourage the effects of cannabinoids.

-This is why we sell ‘Full-Spectrum’ CBD products.
 The ‘Full-Spectrum’ relates to the deliberate inclusion of natural flavonoids and terpenes that are produced in the hemp plant.
 The synergy and convergence of these ingredients work together to create a phenomenon knows as the ‘Entourage-Effect.’

 Although these healthy and unique properties of cannabis’ cannaflavins are just being discovered, the properties of ordinary flavonoids are well documented and extremely valuable on their own